sam-fsd/Zamvu_Api/README.md

 Zamvu exposes several enpoints to create property, add tenants to a given property, delete a tenant, delete a property, etc. <br>
 **Note:** _Most of the endpoints that provide CRUD functionality require authentication.
 Zamvu provides a session-token based authentication_ <br>

 **The data standard format is in json format.
-Server reponds with JSON and expects JSON in its body for non-idempotent methods**
+Server reponds with JSON and expects JSON in its body for non-safe methods such as POST, PUT, etc**

 ### Status Codes